mmistakes/minimal-mistakes/_posts/2019-02-16-Writing-a-PoshBot-Plugin.md

 ### What is PoshBot

 PoshBot is a PowerShell-based chat bot.
 It can be extended by importing plugins which are just PowerShell modules.
-The ability to extend the functionality of the chatbot by writing PowerShell is my favorite part :)
+The ability to extend the functionality of the chatbot by writing PowerShell is my favorite part.
+Checkout the project on [Github](https://github.com/poshbotio/PoshBot)

+If you don't have TOPdesk and are just reading this because you love #PowerShell you should definitely follow take a few minutes to setup a personal slack for your PoshBot.
+You can get up and running with PoshBot in just a few minutes.

 ### Planning